vanha777/metaloot-sol-program/README.md

-# Sol XYZ - Web3 Gaming API
+# Metaloot - Web3 Gaming API

 A powerful blockchain-based API built on Solana for gaming studios to manage in-game assets and tokens.